2002 NCAA Division I women's tennis championships

-The 2002 NCAA Division I Women's Tennis Championships were the 21st annual championships to determine the national champions of NCAA Division I women's singles, doubles, and team collegiate tennis in the United States.
+The 2002 NCAA Division I women's tennis championships were the 21st annual championships hosted by the NCAA to determine the national champions of women's singles, doubles, and team collegiate tennis among its Division I member programs in the United States.

 Defending champions and hosts Stanford defeated Florida in the team final, 4–1, to claim their twelfth national title (and fourth in six years).

 Host

 This year's tournaments were hosted by Stanford University at the Taube Tennis Center in Stanford, California.

-The men's and women's NCAA tennis championships would not be held jointly until 2006.
+The men's and women's NCAA tennis championships would not be held concurrently at the same venue until 2006.